ChrisUmeki/Big-Red-Gifts-Logistics/README.md

 ```
 Run

+Generate a specific student's mailing label as webcontent
 ```bash
 $ npm run-script label
 ```
+Send an email to each student in database.
+Assigns each student their match and gives relevant information about their match.
 ```bash
 $ npm run-script matchemail
 ```
+Send a mass email to all students who selected in person exchange rather than mail exchange
 ```bash
 $ npm run-script eventreminder
 ```

-Database information stored in the sqlite with following schema
+Database information stored in SQLite with following schema.

 ```sqlite
 CREATE TABLE info(id INTEGER PRIMARY KEY AUTOINCREMENT,